 Drinking water is always available.
 Guests may bring a small quantity of alcohol.
 If possible please purchase beer and wine in either cask or cans as opposed to glass.
+The bottle shop in Tom Price does usually have cask wine available.
 There will be an opportunity to purchase alcohol in Tom Price on Day 5 and then again on Day 6 on your way through Exmouth.
 There is limited capacity for cooling drinks.
 When you are at Karijini National Park Eco Retreat there is a bar with drinks available to purchase.